henriquesimoes/humpback/solutions/README.md

     --test_number 3
 ```

-By default, it will use the percentage of validation images used in the
-validation sets created by the author of the solution.
+By default, it will use the same percentage split as the author of the solution.

 ### Creating the container